beyarkay/masters-thesis/src/04_methodology.md

 ## Feed-Forward Neural Networks \label{model-specifics-ffnn}

-The Feed-Forward Neural Networks (FFNNs, discussed in Section
+The Feed-Forward Neural Networks (FFNNs, introduced in Section
 \ref{sec:02_ffnn}) were implemented using the TensorFlow library for the Python3 programming language.
 Each FFNN is modelled as a sequence layers, where each layer performs a transformation on its input and provides output to the